renesugar/k_elda_archive/docs/_CloudProviders.md

 2. Create a new token [here](https://cloud.digitalocean.com/settings/api/tokens).
    The token must have both read and write permissions.

-3. Run `quilt init` on the machine that will be running the Quilt daemon, and pass it your token.
+3. Run `kelda init` on the machine that will be running the Kelda daemon, and pass it your token.
 The token will be placed in `~/.digitalocean/key`.

 ### Floating IPs
 Unless there are already droplets running, DigitalOcean doesn't allow users to create floating IPs under the "Networking" tab on their website.
-Instead, [this link](https://cloud.digitalocean.com/networking/floating_ips/datacenter) can be used to reserve IPs that Quilt can then assign to droplets.
+Instead, [this link](https://cloud.digitalocean.com/networking/floating_ips/datacenter) can be used to reserve IPs that Kelda can then assign to droplets.

 ## Google Compute Engine